lmb-freiburg/robustmvd/rmvd/models/README.md

 Note: you don't have to add a `run` function your model.
 If required, this function will be added automatically.

+## Available models

+### `robust_mvd`
+This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al., but trained for 5M iterations instead of the 600k iterations in the paper.
+The longer training slightly improves results.

+### `robust_mvd_600k`
+This is the Robust MVD Baseline Model presented in the publication "A Benchmark and a Baseline for Robust Depth Estimation" by Schröppel et al.

 ## Wrapped Models

 The framework contains two types of model implementations: